Crowdfunding for Purchase and Maintenance of Mid Century Modern Binning Home

 Note the high windows.
 Mr. Binning's studio is to the right.

 Every kitchen needs a window.
-Private west facing kitchen window
+Private west facing kitchen window.
+Binning Kitchen.

-Entrance hall - the Binnings were collectors of Japanese ceramics - where would the collection go?
+Entrance hall - the Binnings were collectors of Japanese ceramics and BC studio pottery.

 BC Binning's desk drawer - as he left it before he died.